 In the first quarter of 2014, we overhauled our hybrid iPad app — ditching HTML5 views and rebuilding article pages, galleries and section fronts using native technology.

 The challenge posed to our team was how to support the rich, embedded storytelling elements — like tweets, Instagrams, YouTube videos, etc. — that are increasingly interwoven into our stories.
-Using HTML5 views, those elements render mostly out-of-the-box.
-In native views, it's more complicated.
+Unlike when using HTML5 views to render content, these didn't work out of the box.

 I play a key role in bridging the divide between the newsroom and technology in the daily upkeep of this app.

 For every product I've been involved with, part of my role has been getting colleagues up to speed on it.
 And I'm a frequent stop for coworkers with their ongoing questions about mobile.